Tag: Project Management

 The bottom line

-If you are TPA-heavy, start with DASH.
-If you are retail-heavy with strong process opinions, start with Albi.
+If you are TPA-heavy, start with Cotality DASH.
+If you are retail-heavy with strong process opinions and budget for $6K/year minimum, start with Albi.
 If you are 15+ users and price-sensitive, force PSA into the demo cycle.
 If you want the software to make your team better operators by default, look at Xcelerate.
 Anything else — ServiceTitan, JobNimbus, standalone CompanyCam, standalone Encircle — is either too much platform or too little.
 Pick one of the four, commit, and stop shopping.
 The compounding ROI of a fully adopted system always beats the theoretical 12% feature edge of the platform you would have switched to.

 Frequently Asked Questions